 This graph represents the number of new commercial building permits per month over a three year period of time.
-YTD is the total from January to the end of current month.

 This graph represents that number of new commercial permits issued per year over a 10 year period of time.
 The large increase in 2013 was a result of permits pulled for Walcott Manor, a multi family subdivision.